Balmoral Castle: The Scottish Home of the British Royal Family

 We were also treated to the pure delights of a traditional Sunday dinner at the on-site public restaurant.
 We went for the shepherds pie with a side of baby potatoes, carrots and parsnips.
 The price was reasonable and the food was delicious!
 It really did feel fitting for such a royal place.

-The history behind Balmoral Castle
+The History Behind Balmoral Castle

 Balmoral Castle was originally purchased for Queen Victoria by her husband, Prince Albert, in 1852.
 The property at the time included a modest hunting lodge.
 However, in subsequent years, the original lodge was expanded and rebuilt into the larger and more grandiose castle that exists today.